 Since its formation in 1995, the WFO has joined together with the AAO in 2000, the Societe Francaise d’Orthopedie Dento-Faciale (S.F.O.D.F.) and Syndicate des Specialistes Francais en Orthopedie Dento-Faciale (S.S.F.O.D.F.) in 2005, and the Australian Society of Orthodontists in 2010 and the British Orthodontic Society in 2015 to sponsor the 5th, 6th, 7th and 8th IOCs in a very successful manner.
 Attendance at these congresses has been excellent and the communication of new ideas and technologies in orthodontics has been superb.
 The camaraderie and discussion among colleagues reached new heights and is fostering orthodontic development at a very rapid pace.

-Planning for the 9th IOC is now well underway and this meeting in Yokohama in 2020 promises to be wonderful celebration of 25 years of the WFO.
+Planning for the 9th IOC is now well underway and this meeting, although it cannot be held in Yokohama due to COVID 19, the virtual meeting promises to be wonderful celebration of 25 years of the WFO.